marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part3.md

 2. Use a `GridPane`, `Label`s, `TextField`s and `Button`s to create a Dialog like the following:
 ![Edit Dialog](/assets/library/javafx-8-tutorial/part3/person-edit-dialog2.png)

-*If you don't to do the work, you can download this [PersonEditDialog.fxml](/assets/library/javafx-8-tutorial/part3/PersonEditDialog.fxml).*

 ### Create the Controller